030 Numerical Computing with NumPy#

 5.2 Adding a new dimension#

-Can easily turn 1-D vectors in 2-D matrices
+You can easily turn 1-D vectors into 2-D matrices.

 v = np.array([1, 2, 3, 4, 5])